 While there is no one-size-fits-all system, the benefit of having a digital surface in the kitchen is that it can help staff determine when to prepare an order, especially if estimated arrival times for delivery people are displayed.
 And upon order fulfilment, these systems may also be able to help aggregate feedback on the customer’s experience, providing you with input to understand what’s working and what isn’t.

 Employing the right mix of new restaurant technologies can help you expand the channels where you accept off-premises orders — from your website and other online channels to third-party apps or the phone — while keeping your kitchen running smoothly.

 With new restaurant technology, the sum is greater than the parts

 The combination of new restaurant technology with well-defined and well-executed workflows can unlock consistent and delightful customer experiences, both in-store and virtually.

 Regardless of restaurant type, it’s important for operators to be strategic when adopting any new technology.
 Not all systems are created equal.
 And not all systems play nice or integrate with one another.

-When it comes to managing a restaurant tech stack, it’s critical that operators prioritize a strong foundation in dynamic, reporting-rich POS systems.
-From there, it’s important to ensure that any additional system integrates successfully, aligns with existing operation workflows, and enables a consistent, high-standard experience for customers and staff members.
+When it comes to managing a restaurant tech stack, it’s critical that operators prioritise a strong foundation in dynamic, reporting-rich POS systems.
+From there, it’s important to ensure that any additional system integrates successfully, aligns with existing operation workflows and enables a consistent, high-standard experience for customers and staff members.

-And US-based Toast users can now onboard to Uber Eats directly from their POS, unlocking untold delivery and takeout orders in just a few clicks.
+And US-based Toast users can now onboard to Uber Eats directly from their POS, unlocking untold delivery and takeaway orders in just a few clicks.